Tsun0193/nxGREG/documents/extract-database-entity-contract-list-entities.md

 - ✅ All SQL queries documented
 - ✅ All entity IDs are unique and follow format
 - ✅ All entities have parent_module set to "module:contract-list"
-- ✅ All entities have complete metadata (source_file)
+- ✅ All entities have source_file as top-level field (flattened)
-- ✅ All primary_key and key_columns are stringified JSON arrays
+- ✅ All primary_key and key_columns are stringified JSON arrays (as strings)
-- ✅ All entity IDs use clean names without table prefixes
+- ✅ All entity IDs use full table names with prefixes (e.g., `database_table:t_keiyaku`, `database_table:v_m_kokyaku_kbn`)
+- ✅ All properties are at top level (no nested properties/metadata layers)
+- ✅ SQL query entities do NOT include function or purpose fields
+- ✅ Database table entities do NOT include function fields

 ### Quality Standards
 1. **Accuracy:** Table names must match exactly
 2. **Completeness:** Extract ALL tables, even from master/view tables
-3. **Consistency:** Use consistent naming for entity IDs (lowercase with underscores, no table prefixes)
+3. **Consistency:** Use consistent naming for entity IDs (lowercase with underscores, including table prefixes)
-4. **Traceability:** Every entity must have source_file in metadata
+4. **Traceability:** Every entity must have source_file as top-level field (Neo4j compatible)
-5. **JSON Formatting:** Primary keys and key columns must be stringified JSON arrays
+5. **JSON Formatting:** Primary keys and key columns must be stringified JSON arrays (as string type, not nested objects)
-6. **Clean IDs:** Entity IDs must not include table prefixes (use clean names like `keiyaku` instead of `t_keiyaku`)
+6. **Full Table Names in IDs:** Entity IDs must include the complete table name with prefix (e.g., `database_table:t_keiyaku`, `database_table:v_m_kokyaku_kbn`, not stripped versions)
+  - This ensures relationships in Neo4j correctly link entities by matching IDs
+  - Relationships reference the full table name, so entity IDs must match exactly
-5. **Table Classification:** Accurately identify table types from prefixes
+7. **Table Classification:** Accurately identify table types from prefixes
+8. **Flat Structure:** All properties must be at top level for Neo4j compatibility (no nested properties/metadata layers)
+9. **Field Removal:** SQL queries exclude function and purpose; Database tables exclude function

 ---

 ## Example Output Structure

+Neo4j-compatible format with flattened properties:

 ```json
 {